Ch1ldKing/Notes/智慧MBSE/sysml开发文档.md

 * The accounts have a maintenance fee of 1% per year.
 This means that, once a year (on January 1), each branch deducts 1% from the current balance of all its accounts.
 If the balance is 0 and the account is not a credit account, no money is deducted.
 In case of credit accounts, if the resulting balance is negative the branch will deduct 1% of the account's credit limit instead.
 The deducted money from the becomes the property of the branch and is stored in your account.
 ...
 ```
+And the output is in a json format
 ```json
 ai:
 {